 You’re going to love these vegetarian enchiladas verdes.
-Stuffed with poblano peppers and Oaxaca cheese, they make the most amazing Mexican vegetarian meal!
+Stuffed with poblano peppers and Oaxaca cheese, they make the most amazing Mexican vegetarian meal that you can easily make vegan too!

 Just because you don’t eat meat it doesn’t mean that you’ll have to give up enchiladas!
 In fact, I actually grew up with vegetarian enchiladas.
 I never had a meat filled enchilada until my family moved to the US.
 Crazy, huh?